eevalaiho/programming-exercise/README.md

 The web scraping part of the task is implemented using [aiohttp](https://github.com/aio-libs/aiohttp) which is a python library that supports asynchronous web requests and concurrent execution.

 The main.py file contains the logic for supervising the asynchronous and concurrent execution of the web scraping tasks.
 The tasks are described simply as tuples of a regular expression and a group of url's.
 To demonstrate concurrent execution the scraping tasks are executed in multiple threads.
 For simplicity each group of urls is processed in it's own thread.
 In a real application a more versatile implementation would of course be needed.

+Actual web scraping code is implemented in scraper.py -file.
 To space out the requests (and to not overwhelm servers) the thread is put to sleep for a certain time interval (3 sec by default) after sending each request.

+The scrapeItem.py file contains the model for the scraped item.

+The db.py file contains logic for working with the database.

 ### Data storage